aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 Users registering or signing in into your application can do so with multiple identifiers.
 There are 4 options
 available:

-* `USERNAME`: Allow signing in using the one time immutable user name that the user chose at the time of sign up.
+* `username`: Allow signing in using the one time immutable user name that the user chose at the time of sign up.
-* `EMAIL`: Allow signing in using the email address that is associated with the account.
+* `email`: Allow signing in using the email address that is associated with the account.
-* `PHONE_NUMBER`: Allow signing in using the phone number that is associated with the account.
+* `phone`: Allow signing in using the phone number that is associated with the account.
-* `PREFERRED_USERNAME`: Allow signing in with an alternate user name that the user can change at any time.
-However, this is not available if the USERNAME option is not chosen.
+* `preferredUsername`: Allow signing in with an alternate user name that the user can change at any time.
+However, this is not available if the `username` option is not chosen.

 The following code sets up a user pool so that the user can sign in with either their username or their email address -